 He has an MSc in Construction Law and Arbitration from King’s College and is a Fellow of the Chartered Institute of Arbitrators.
 He has conducted advocacy both in arbitration and DAB proceedings.
 He also has experience as an arbitrator and adjudicator on both UK and international disputes.
 He is an accredited mediator.
 He is on FIDIC’s lists of mediators and adjudicators and is trained as a TeCSA adjudicator.
 He has experience in all forms of construction contract.

 Edward is the author of FIDIC 4th – A Practical Legal Guide and many articles and papers dealing with aspects of international construction contracts.
-He is also editor-in-chief of Construction Law International (CLInt).
+He is also on the Editorial Board of Construction Law International (CLInt).
 He has lectured extensively on construction law and in particular on FIDIC’s standard forms of contract.

 Andrew joined Corbett & Co in 2005 as a solicitor.
 He is one of the foremost arbitration and ADR specialists and his practice focuses on construction dispute resolution both domestically and internationally.